Flavorful Toffee Shortbread Cookies showcase crisp sugared edges dipped or drizzled in chocolate. They’re the perfect holiday cookie!

 Instructions

-• Using an electric mixer or a stand mixer (fitted with the paddle attachment), beat together the butter, white sugar, and brown sugar until light and fluffy, about 3 to 5 minutes.
+• Using a hand mixer or stand mixer (fitted with the paddle attachment), beat together butter, granulated sugar, and brown sugar until light and fluffy, about 3 to 5 minutes.
 Scrape the sides of the bowl as needed.

-• Beat in the vanilla extract, almond extract, salt, and cornstarch just to combine.
-Add in the flour and again beat to just combine.
-Don't overmix.
+• Beat in vanilla extract, almond extract, salt, and cornstarch just to combine.
+Add in flour and again beat to just combine.
+Don’t overmix.

 • Fold in the chopped toffee and gently knead the dough together.
 It will seem crumbly at first!

-• Preheat oven to 350 degrees F. Line a baking sheet with parchment paper or a Silpat liner.
-Pour the cane sugar onto a large flat plate and set aside.
-Remove one log at a time from the refrigerator and remove the plastic wrap.
+• Preheat oven to 350°F. Line a sheet pan with parchment paper or a silicone baking mat.
+Pour the cane sugar onto a large, flat plate and set aside.
+Remove one log at a time from the fridge and remove plastic wrap.
 Brush the outside of the dough with the beaten egg.
-Immediately roll the dough log into the cane sugar on the plate.
+Immediately roll the dough log in the cane sugar on the plate.

 • Slice each log into 1/2-inch thick cookies.
 Place cookies on the prepared tray.
 Bake until edges are just beginning to lightly brown, about 8–11 minutes.
 Watch carefully to avoid overbaked cookies!

-• Remove from the oven and transfer to a cooling rack.
+• Remove from oven and transfer to a cooling rack.
 Allow to cool completely.

-• To drizzle in chocolate: Add chocolate to a bowl and microwave (at 50% power) in bursts of 20 seconds, stirring in between each burst for 15 seconds until the chocolate is melted and smooth.
+• Add chocolate to a bowl and microwave (at 50% power) in bursts of 20 seconds, stirring between each burst for 15 seconds until chocolate is melted and smooth.

-• Transfer the chocolate to a plastic bag and snip off the tip with scissors.
-Drizzle COMPLETELY cooled cookies with chocolate and allow the chocolate to harden at room temperature.
+• Transfer the chocolate to a resealable plastic bag and cut off a corner.
+Drizzle completely cooled cookies with chocolate and allow chocolate to harden at room temperature.

 Video